Gautamtanejaa/Gautamtanejaa/README.md

 # 💫 About Me:
 My name is Gautam Taneja and I am currently studying in SRM institute of Science<br>and Technology and I am pursuing my Btech degree in CSE.
-I am working on a few <br>open source project ideas in python language and i am open to collabs with others<br>to make more interesting open source projects
+I am working on a few <br>open source project ideas in python language and i am open to collabs with others<br>to make more interesting open source projects.

 ## 🌐 Socials: